obidam/ds2-2020/practice/README.md

 This is the Pangeo Practice Session.

-Class will take place in room BR-B03-034A at IMT-A, January 7th, from 15h00 to 17h45.
+Class will take place online on Discord channel, January 6th, from 13h30 to 16h15.

 Start here with a couple of notebooks to learn the possible tools that will allow you to tackle (big) data mining in oceanography.

 Recommended order: